 Managing your personal and your financial circumstances is really tough at the best of times, and we are not in the best of times at the moment.
-We are in a cost-of-living crisis, and unexpected demands for repayment are really stressful, particularly if they come with changeable, swinging interest rates, and particularly if people did not expect see it coming.
-It is really important that we pause and acknowledge the people who have been affected by this.
+We are in a cost-of-living crisis, and unexpected demands for repayment are really stressful, particularly if they come with changeable, swinging interest rates, and particularly if people did not expect that if they did not see it coming.
+So it really important that we pause and we acknowledge the people who have been affected by this.
 I think it would be great if people who are getting these letters are contacted personally.

-If the government and the Revenue Office take the time to understand individual situations, that is a really good way to make sure that we can check that the information is right and make sure that payment plans can be negotiated-work out what the individual circumstances are and how government can engage compassionately with the situation.
-There will be some people who owe money, but we need to consider, when they make those payments, whether the interest rates are aligned with the actual cost of government borrowing and whether people have made genuine mistakes and that is why they are in this situation.
+If the government and the Revenue Office are taking the time to understand their situations individually, that is a really good way to make sure that we can check the information is right, to make sure that payment plans can be negotiated, to work out what the individual circumstances are that are going on and how government can engage compassionately with this situation.
+There will be some people who owe money, but we need to consider, when they make those payments, whether those interest rates are aligned with the actual cost of government borrowing and whether people have made genuine mistakes and that is why they are in this situation.
 It would be good for us to understand the scale of this problem and how many people have been affected by this.

-All of that is really great material for the Standing Committee on Public Accounts to look at if the committee decide that this is good use of their time.
-There will probably be a lot of assistance we can provide for people affected, and I think it will be rich ground for learning how we undertake exercises like this in the future and how we can make sure that the government is not causing unnecessary distress for people.
+All of that is really great material for the Public Accounts Committee to have a look at if that committee decides that this is a good use of their time.
+There will probably be a lot of assistance we can provide for the people affected in this case, and I think it will be rich ground for learning how we undertake exercises like this in the future and how we can make sure that the government is not causing unnecessary distress for people.

-We are not always talking about hugely wealthy individuals.
+We are not always talking about hugely wealthy individuals here.
 The whole point of the Home Buyer Concession Scheme was that it was meant to help people get into the housing market who might not otherwise be able to afford to do so.
-In the Greens, we often wonder why, in a country as wealthy as Australia, we target our revenue efforts more and more on poorer Australians rather than look at the third of corporations that do not pay tax at all.
+In the Greens, we often wonder why, in a country as wealthy as Australia, we are often targeting our revenue efforts more and more on poorer Australians, rather than looking at the third of corporations who do not pay tax at all.
 That is clearly not an ACT level issue; that is clearly a federal issue.
-It always gives us grief that we are targeting people who have less and less money to try to find that revenue when there are so many richer sources of it.
+It always gives us grief that we are targeting people who have less and less money to try and find that revenue when there are so many richer sources of it.
 That is the way other countries go about it.
 They actually target the wealthy individuals in their country.
 They target their natural resources.
 They target billionaires and corporations.
-They do not always go after individuals.
+They are not always going after individuals.